Acetylcholine Receptor Antibody (Blood)

 If you have a higher concentration of AChR antibody, it means that you may have MG.

 Even with a normal level, it's still possible that you have MG.
-Up to 17 in 20 people
+Most people with MG

-with MG who have general muscle weakness have AChR antibody.
-In addition, about half
+who have general muscle weakness have AChR antibody.
+In addition, about half of people

-of people with MG around the eyes have the antibody.
+with MG affecting the eyes will have the antibody.

 How is this test done?